Katakurinna/autocomplete-challenge/README.md

 # autocomplete-challenge
-Autocomplete challenge - Video from @Bettatech
+Autocomplete challenge - Video from @martincrb

 # How to use
 * Download the sources